qr-contest/qr-contest.github.io/docs/contests/print_download.md

 You'll need to experiment with your slicer settings to make sure the QR code is readable.
 If you print something too small, a phone will not be able to scan the QR code.
 So, be sure to test it after you print it, if it does not work, increase the size.
 Below is a photo of the side view of a 3D print.
 The bottom

 The area you are designing is one of the cells.
-Each SVGSTL is whatever size you choose for each one.
+Each STL is whatever size you choose for each one.
 By default, it will output to all the same size, unless you change the size on an individual answer.
 <br><br>
 You are able to layout each and every cell if you like, or layout the first one and choose <span class="inline-button">Apply current layout to all...</span>.
 However, if you are doing a 'serious' research project, you may want to make sure all choices look the same so that the layout doesn't draw someone's attention to something other than the Answer...